zbray/notes/courses/BroCodeDSA/notes.md

 ## Queues
 Queues are a FIFO data structure - first in, first out - whichever object is added first, is the first object to leave.
 A collection designed for holding objects prior to processing

+concepts for queues involve enqueuing (add) and dequeueing(remove)

+insert explanation for why you can't call an object queue in Java

+offer() will enqueue (add) an object to the tail of our queue poll() will remove the head object peek() will examine and return the head object

+Since we're using Queue class there are some additional methods we can use methods inherited by the Collection class

+isEmpty(); will check if the queue is empty size(); will return size of queue contains(); will search for an return t/f if an object is in the queue - note: will not return position

+uses for queues:
+1. keyboard buffers - letters should appear in the order they were pressed, helpful with fast typing
+2. printer queue - print jobs should be completed in order
+3. LinkedLists, Priority Queues